 Or, more accurately, colors that don’t create a sharp contrast between the pant itself and your skin tone, to maintain the illusion of a long line from hip to toe.
 Neutrals are all good–white, khaki (like these from Gap), brown, light gray, whatever is your favorite–and try to pick a top that doesn’t create an intense visual contrast (a black top with white crops, for example) if you want to keep the line from head to toe as long as possible.

-Heels or Wedges.
 Us short girls–or average-height girls with short legs–already know that some form of heel is our fashion bestie.
-With a crop pant, wearing flats (yes, a la Audrey, but she was about, oh, six inches wide) can make you look, well, stubby–so a little heel height–especially, for this season, in the form of some super-cute wedge sandals (like these from Payless)–can go a loooooong way.
+With a crop pant, wearing flats (yes, a la Audrey, but she was about, oh, six inches wide) can make you look, well, stubby–so a little heel height, in the form of some super-cute wedge sandals –can go a loooooong way.
 Pun intended.

 Tailor to Fit.
 And here we’re talking about length.
 Whether it’s a capri (mid-calf) or a true crop (at the ankle) the length has to be right in order to avoid looking like you’re playing dress-up from your much-taller-older-sister’s closet.
 So if you love the pants, buy them and invest the extra 10 or 20 bucks to lop off that extra inch or two (and in a super budget pinch, a hot iron and double-sided tape will do the trick temporarily).